iterative/dvc.org/public/static/docs/get-started/add-files.md

 </details>

 If your workspace uses Git, without DVC you would have to manually put each data file or directory into `.gitignore`.
-DVC commands that take or make files that will go under its control automatically takes care of this for you!
+DVC commands that track data files automatically takes care of this for you!
 (You just have to add the changes with Git.)

 Refer to
 [Versioning Data and Model Files](/doc/use-cases/versioning-data-and-model-files),